Ashwagandha: The king of Ayurvedic medicine

 I first discovered ashwagandha when I took up a translation project on its history and its health benefits.
 Its exotic name caught my attention and I soon started getting more and more interested in finding out more about the so-called king of Ayurvedic medicine.

 Ashwagandha is an ancient medicinal herb originally used in traditional Indian Ayurvedic medicine.
 Its botanical name is Withania somnifera but it is also known as Indian ginseng and winter cherry.
-It can be roughly translated as the smell and strength of the horse, which perfectly illustrates both its unique smell and ability to increase physical strength.
+It can be roughly translated as the smell and strength of the horse - its name perfectly illustrates both its unique smell and ability to increase physical strength.

 According to Ayurvedic medicine, it is a Rasayana, i.e. a tonic that plays an important role in maintaining one’s mental and physical youth.
 It is usually used in the form of a fine sieved powder that can be mixed with water or honey.

 As in the case of most alternative therapies and herbs, the use of ashwagandha was not common until recently.
-However, the rise of alternative therapies in the Western world, along with the interest of many people in potent herbs that could improve their health, made its use more prevalent on a commercial level.
+However, the rise of alternative therapies in the Western world, along with the interest of many people in potent herbs that could improve their health, made its use more prevalent.
 Nowadays, there is growing body of scientific literature backing up many of its health benefits.

 Here are some key facts about this wonder herb: